 In the summer you should attend the International Pinot Noir Festival.
 This celebration of the Willamette Valley’s signature varietal is an unforgettable weekend of wine and food, held in the heart of the Willamette Valley.

-Come to The Oregon Truffle Festival in the winter.
+Come to The Oregon Truffle Festival held in the winter in historic downtown Newberg.
 The Oregon Truffle Festival is an annual celebration of Oregon’s native wild truffles featuring foraging excursions, truffle dog training seminars, cooking classes, and food and wine pairing dinners.
 It’s the ultimate experience for foodies, and it happens each year in January, when Oregon’s moist, temperate climate creates the perfect conditions for wild truffles.

-Insider Tip: Check out the often over-looked Albany Historic Carousel & Museum in downtown Albany.
+Exploring Oregon wine country with kids?
+Check out the often over-looked Albany Historic Carousel & Museum in downtown Albany.
 The Albany Carousel is one part museum, one part art studio, and one hundred percent magical.
 Dedicated volunteers are hand-carving and painting 52 incredibly-detailed carousel animals that are destined to populate a historic carousel mechanism.
-Visitors to the studio can chat with the carvers and artists as they use old-world methods to bring the menagerie of animals to life, and also admire historic carousel creatures dating back to the 1880s. www.albanycarousel.com For additional insider tips follow @Nancydbrown on Twitter and @oregonwinetrav.
+Visitors to the studio can chat with the carvers and artists as they use old-world methods to bring the menagerie of animals to life, and also admire historic carousel creatures dating back to the 1880s. www.albanycarousel.com For additional insider tips follow @Nancydbrown on Instagram and Twitter.

 I’ll bet you didn’t know that the Willamette Valley grows 99% of the U.S. hazelnut crop.
 Stop at Dorris Ranch outside Eugene, site of the first commercial hazelnut orchard—now a living history museum.

-I took a week and drove from San Francisco, California to Oregon’s Willamette Valley.
-To learn more about Oregon’s Wine Country visit http://www.oregonwinecountry.org.
-I was a guest of Willamette Valley Oregon Wine Country while researching additional travel stories.
+I took a week and drove from San Francisco, California to the Willamette Valley.
+To learn more about Oregon Wine Country visit the official website.
+I was a guest of Willamette Valley Visitors Association while researching additional travel stories.
 Article and photos are my own, as are my opinions.